acdh-oeaw/Teaching_CBS4DH/lectures/git_2.md

 `git checkout -b <name>` | Create a new branch and switch to it `git stash`    |   Temporarily move changed files out of the way `git stash apply` | Reapply changes that were stashed previously

+## ToDo 2

+* Create a new branch locally (CLI)
+* Switch to this new branch and make changes to README.md (CLI and Atom)
+* Run the git circle to synchronize these changes with the Github remote repository.
+(CLI)

 ## How a merge works